-If your initial application for Social Security disability is denied, you can appeal that unfavorable decision.
-If you believe you’re truly disabled under the Social Security Association’s definition of disability, then you may win benefits during the appeals process.
+If the Social Security Administration (SSA) denies your initial application for Social Security disability, you can appeal that unfavorable decision.
+If you believe you’re truly disabled under the SSA’s definition of disability, then you may win benefits during the appeals process.

 For the SSA to consider you disabled, you must have a physical or mental disability for at least one year or until death and not be able to work any job that would provide you with gainful employment.